Jobseeker's Allowance

 After your first payment

-Maintaining your JSA claim
+Maintaining your Jobseeker's Allowance claim

 You must tell the Jobs and Benefits office or the Jobseeker’s Allowance Processing Centre if your circumstances change, for example you start working or your income changes.